 What if I don't understand something?

 You'll come across lots of legal words and phrases when going through the court process.
 Many court decisions are hard to understand as well because they're not always in plain English.
-Our jargonbuster can help you understand the legal terms used, and our page on court decisions explains some of the legal language you'll come across in housing cases.

 If you don't understand something when you're at court, ask one of the court officials or your solicitor.
 However, if there's a case being heard, you'll have to wait until the end to ask your question.
 If you have a solicitor, they'll explain everything to you later anyway.